Skip to content

 Content Marketing

-Many vendors tend to deliver their content marketing in a silo-based design-and-delivery method.
-This involves little cooperation or communication between divisions.
+Many vendors deliver their content marketing using a silo-based design-and-delivery method, which involves little cooperation or communication between divisions.

 This is why many marketers working in the life science sector are turning to an inbound methodology.
-They are attracted by its emphasis of education-based marketing with the strong use of analytics and data-driven campaigns.
+They are attracted by its emphasis on education-based marketing and the strong use of analytics and data-driven campaigns.

-The industry has been known to use outbound marketing tactics as its main marketing strategy.
+The industry has used outbound marketing tactics as its primary marketing strategy.

-In the digital age, for a marketing strategy to be effective and drive sales growth, the marketing function is now shifting focus from outbound promotional activities to reaching out to a wider market.
-By doing so new prospects are attracted, visitors are converted into leads, and leads into customers.
+In the digital age, for a marketing strategy to be effective and drive sales growth, the marketing function is shifting focus from outbound promotional activities to reaching a broader market.
+By doing so, new prospects are attracted, visitors are converted into leads, and leads are converted into customers.
 Inbound marketing for life science companies is becoming a mainstream strategy.

 What Content Is Most Used By Scientists?